flet-dev/website/docs/controls/listtile.md

 ### `on_click`

+Fires when a user clicks or taps the list tile.

+### `on_long_press`

-Fires when the tile expands or collapses.
+Fires when the user long-presses on this list tile.